Fundamentals of behavioral finance: Home bias

 What is home bias?

 In everyday life, home bias explains why we often stick with the same brands at the grocery store, even if another brand might be better, or why we might place a bet on our local sports team, even if that team is less talented than its opponent.
-In investing, home bias is often exhibited by an investor’s preference for domestic stocks or concentrated exposure to their employer’s stock.

 Why does it matter?